Tweets by @PatrickJKiger

 PATRICK J. KIGER

-I'm also a frequent blogger for the AARP website, where I write about subjects ranging from politics and pop culture to the backstories
+I'm a blogger for the AARP website, where I write about subjects ranging from politics and pop culture to the backstories

 recently-dead people.
 In the latter capacity, my subjects have included Billy Jack auteur Tom Laughlin, Edsel designerRoy Brown, apocalyptic prophet Howard Camping, sitar virtuoso Ravi Shankar, Etch-A-Sketch inventor Andre Cassagnes, George "Shadow"